sanjaymahto/hierarchical-data-representation/README.md

 Create an instance

     // The mount point is an normal HTMLElement (div, span).
 The mount point height
-    // and width is already set using css. const dagFn = dag(mount/* dom node */)
+    // and width is already set using css or you can assign also. const dagFn = dag(mount/* dom node */) or
+    const dagFn = dag('body', {
+    top: 50, right: 90, bottom: 30, left: 500,
+    }, 960, 500, 30);

 Feed data

+    //Load CSV or JSON data.
+    //configuration of nodes are optional like nodes color. let data = `parent,child,text,textPath
+    null,India,parent
+    India,East India,child1,child of India
+    India,West India
+    India,South India
+    India,North India`;
     const instance = dagFn(
     	data,
-    	config /* configuration attr for each node, if not passed use default */ )
+    	config )/* configuration attr for each node, if not passed use default */

 Render

+    // api to render the tree
     instance.render()

 Collapse levels